theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 [0.27052416, 0.26978798, -0.01498306, 0.01397632, -0.49434657, -0.02491251]
 ```
 ### Bootstrapping
-The least_squares_bootstrap function drives repeated evaluation of the least_squares_objective_function where the input parameters to each evaluation are sampled from 'x', 'fx', and 'weight' with replacement.
+The 'least_squares_bootstrap' function drives repeated evaluation of the 'least_squares_objective_function' where the input parameters to each evaluation are sampled from 'x', 'fx', and 'weight' with replacement.
 The bootstrapping technique uses the results (i.e. fitted model parameters) from each repeat evaluation to derive summary statistics which describe the overall result set (i.e. fitted model parameters with their uncertainties).
 Input:
 ```python
 bootstrap_set = opt.least_squares_bootstrap(theta_initial_guess, func, x, fx,